ClarifiedSecurity/catapult/docs/50-template-requirements.md

 - `python3` package needs to be installed for your distribution.

-- `open-vm-tools` package might need to be installed for your distribution depending on your virtualization platform.
+- `open-vm-tools/qemu agent/etc.` package might need to be installed for your distribution depending on your virtualization platform.

 ## Per-environment/project/datacenter etc. template requirements